ALL serves ages youth & young adults 14 and older

 Individuals with autism and IDD face many barriers to accessing support services and education needed to live a healthy independent life.
 Autism Life and Living's Well-Being Program takes a unique and holistic approach to eliminating these barriers by addressing our members physical, emotional, social and psychological components of health.
 Activities are aimed at strengthening such individual, environmental and social resources inclusive of psychological assets and skills essential for well-being.
 Our goal is to empower these individuals to increase their life chances, take control over, and improve their health and ultimately their overall well-being.
 Living with a disability does not have to be a social determinant of health and well-being.
 See program categories below for details.

 Inclusion & Connections

 If you are interested in making friends and socializing in fun community based settings, then ALL’s Social Circle is for you.
 Our Social Circle Program promotes socialization, social/emotional well-being and community inclusion by planning and hosting monthly community based events.
-We have 2 teams.

 At ALL, we believe everyone deserves friends and a safe space to engage in the community.
 EVERYONE.
-Social Circle is an opportunity for our members to engage in the community, while their family caregivers can take much needed respite.

 - Speech Therapy

 - Occupational Therapy

 - Physical Therapy

 - Day Programs